naimursardul/todo-mern-app/README.md

-This is my first MERN project that I have workes on both ends.
+This was my first MERN project that I had worked on both ends.
 It was a great experience.
-A lot to learn from here.
+A lot from here, I learned.
 To live this project I used 'Netlify' for frontend and 'Render' for backend.

 ## Functionallities:
 - Add todo